apostrophecms/docs/docs/reference/modules/asset.md

 ### `rebundleModules`

-The `rebundleModules` option allows for overridding the `bundles` properties passed into `webpack` at the individual module level, including modules add through npm.
-This option takes an object with module names, or module names with a suffix made up of a `:` and individual file name from the module `ui/src` folder, as properties.
-Each property takes the name of the bundle where the file should be added as a string.
+The `rebundleModules` option allows for overridding the `bundles` properties passed into `webpack` at the individual module level, including modules added through npm.
+This option takes an object with module names, or module names with a suffix made up of a `:` and bundle name, as properties.
+This property designates rebundling of either all the code in the former case, or a single named bundle in the later.

+Each property takes a string value, indicating the name of the new bundle for the assets.
+This allows rebundling of code that used to go to a specific bundle from a particular module.
+Or, you can rebundle all the code from that module.
+Bundles from multiple modules can be rebundled into the same new end bundle.

 #### Example